-The Dual-GIDE adapter is in production, and replaces the original GIDE (which is no longer available.)
+A dual-GIDE adapter setup has been configured and tested.
 The BIOS does not support a secondary adapter, but certain utilities do.
 The CDZSWP program has been modified to allow reading/copying CDROM contents via the secondary adapter, and a BACKUP/RESTORE program is being written to copy/restore the primary Master to/from the secondary Master or Slave.
 The primary Slave device can also be used for backup purposes.

 P112-4 Port LAN

 The 4-Port LAN adapter requires the P112-GIDE.
 Once installed, you can immediately begin using your LAN-connected PC as the P112's terminal display.
 The LAN adapter can connect to four LAN-based devices, including printers and other CP/M machines.
 This photo shows the final prototype.